eads/hhdcpython/LESSON.md

 ## ...Now we're processing

-Now, take a look at the (mostly useless) processing function that's here for you to modify:
+Now, take a look at the processing function that's here for you to modify.
+It doesn't seem very useful just yet, but at least it takes care of a few of the steps from your pseudo-code:

 ```python
 def process_data():